doriguzzi/flad-federated-learning-ddos/README.md

 sudo apt install tshark
 ```

 Please note that the current parser code works with ```tshark``` **version 3.2.13 or lower**.
-Issues have been reported when using newest releases such as 3.4.X.
+Issues have been reported when using newer releases such as 3.4.X.

 For the sake of simplicity, we omit the command prompt ```(python39)$``` in the following example commands in this README.   ```(python39)$``` indicates that we are working inside the ```python39``` execution environment, which provides all the required libraries and tools.
 If the command prompt is not visible, re-activate the environment as explained above.

 ## Traffic pre-processing

 FLAD has been tested with a Multi Layer Perceptron (MLP) model consisting of two fully connected hidden layers of 32 neurons each.
 The output layer includes a single neuron whose value represents the predicted probability of a traffic flow of being malicious (DDoS).
 The input is an array-like representation of a traffic flow, the same implemented in LUCID.
-For this reason, FLAD adopts the same traffic prepocessing tool of LUCID, including the support to the CIC-DDoS2019 DDoS dataset from the University of New Brunswick (UNB) (https://www.unb.ca/cic/datasets/index.html).
+For this reason, FLAD adopts the same traffic preprocessing tool of LUCID, including support to the CIC-DDoS2019 DDoS dataset from the University of New Brunswick (UNB) (https://www.unb.ca/cic/datasets/index.html).
 Follows the same procedure for traffic pre-processing presented in the LUCID repository (https://github.com/doriguzzi/lucid-ddos).

 FLAD requires a labelled dataset, including the traffic traces in the format of ```pcap``` files.
 The traffic pre-processing functions are implemented in the ```lucid_dataset_parser.py``` Python script.
 It currently supports three DDoS datasets from the University of New Brunswick (UNB) (https://www.unb.ca/cic/datasets/index.html): CIC-IDS2017, CSE-CIC-IDS2018, CIC-DDoS2019, plus a custom dataset containing a SYN Flood DDoS attack (SYN2020).
 FLAD has been tested on the CIC-DDoS2019 dataset and the results are reported in the paper referenced above.
 More information on this traffic pre-processing tool can be found in the LUCID documentation.

 ### First step

 The traffic pre-processing operation comprises two steps.
 The first parses the file with the labels (if needed) all extracts the features from the packets of all the ```pcap``` files contained in the source directory.
-The features are grouped in flows, where a flow is a set of features from packets with the same source IP, source UDP/TCP port, destination IP and destination UDP/TCP port and protocol.
+The features are grouped into flows, where a flow is a set of features from packets with the same source IP, source UDP/TCP port, destination IP and destination UDP/TCP port and protocol.
 Flows are bi-directional, therefore, packet (srcIP,srcPort,dstIP,dstPort,proto) belongs to the same flow of (dstIP,dstPort,srcIP,srcPort,proto).
 The result is a set of intermediate binary files with extension ```.data```.

-This first step can be executed with command:
+This first step can be executed with the followng command:

 ```
 python3 lucid_dataset_parser.py --dataset_type DOS2019 --dataset_folder /path_to/dataset_folder/ --packets_per_flow 10 --dataset_id DOS2019 --traffic_type all --time_window 10